Yusifx1/e621-scripts/README.md

 # e621-scripts
 Pool, set, tag and etc downloaders for e621

 Don't blame me pls.
 It's my first script ever and I learned all this in one day.
 I writed it with phone on notebook and tested on termux.
 That's mean this must wornk on Android.
-Reason of this new api of site and
+Reason of writing this new api of site and only Android system usage.

 # USAGE